-In September 2019, the Company entered into a Loan and Security Agreement with Innovatus Life Sciences Lending Fund I, LP (the "Lender"), under which the Lender agreed to make a term loan to the Company in an aggregate principal amount of \$25,000 (the "Innovatus Term Loan").
-Amounts borrowed under the Loan and Security Agreement have an initial maturity date of September 1, 2024 and accrue interest at a floating annual rate equal to the sum of (a) the greater of 5.25% or the prime rate and (b) 3.75%, which was 9% at December 31, 2019.
+In September 2019, the Company entered into a Loan and Security Agreement with Innovatus Life Sciences Lending Fund I, LP ("Innovatus"), under which Innovatus agreed to make a term loan to the Company in an aggregate principal amount of \$25,000 (the "Innovatus Term Loan").
+Amounts borrowed under the Innovatus Term Loan have an initial maturity date of September 1, 2024 and accrue interest at a floating annual rate equal to the sum of (a) the greater of 5.25% or the prime rate and (b) 3.75%.
 For each of the first 24 months, the Company will be paying 7.25% as cash interest and deferring 1.75% of interest until October 1, 2022.
-Deferred interest is \$115 as of December 31, 2019.
 Principal payments (including the amortization of the accrued interest) of \$1,079 per month commence on October 1, 2022.
-The Company utilized the Innovatus Term Loan proceeds to pay off the outstanding balance of the PacWest Term Loan in full on September 27, 2019.
 A final payment fee of \$750 is due upon the earlier to occur of the maturity date or prepayment of such borrowings.
-For the years ended December 31, 2020 and 2019, the Company recorded \$123 and \$38, respectively, related to the amortization of the final payment fee associated with the Innovatus Term Loan.
+For the year ended December 31, 2020, the Company recorded \$123 related to the amortization of the final payment fee associated with the Innovatus Term Loan.

-In October 2020, the Company entered into a new debt financing arrangement with Midcap Trust (the "Term Loan"), for a \$37,500 credit facility, consisting of a senior, secured term loan to refinance all existing indebtedness with Innovatus.
-The Company received \$32,500 in aggregate proceeds as a result of the debt financing, and the remaining \$5,000 is available to be drawn from March 31, 2021, through June 30, 2021.
-In connection with its entry into the Term Loan, in October 2020, the Company paid off the full balance of the Innovatus Term Loan of \$26,882, including the principal, accrued interest, prepayment fee, and final fee.
-The Company recognized \$1,671 as loss on extinguishment which was comprised of \$589 related to the final payment fee, not yet accrued as of the extinguishment date, a pre-payment fee of \$509, legal and other fees of \$6, and the remaining unamortized debt discount of \$567.
+In October 2020, the Company entered into a new debt financing arrangement with Midcap Financial Trust (the "Midcap Trust Term Loan"), for a \$37,500 credit facility, consisting of a senior, secured term loan to refinance all existing indebtedness with Innovatus.
+The Company received \$32,500 in aggregate proceeds as a result of the debt financing.
+In connection with its entry into the Midcap Trust Term Loan, in October 2020, the Company paid off the full balance of the Innovatus Term Loan of \$26,882, including the principal, accrued interest, prepayment fee, and final fee.

-The term of the Term Loan is interest only for 36 months followed by 24-months of straight-line amortization.
-Interest on the outstanding balance of the Term Loan shall be payable monthly in arrears at an annual rate of one-month LIBOR plus 6.35%, subject to a LIBOR floor of 1.50%.
-The interest rate was 7.85% at December 31, 2020.
-At the time of final payment under the Term Loan, the Company is required to pay Midcap a final payment fee of 5.00% of the amount borrowed under the Term Loan.
-If the Term Loan is prepaid prior to the end of the Term, the Company shall pay to Midcap a fee as compensation for the costs of being prepared to make funds available in an amount determined by multiplying the amount being prepaid by (i) three percent (3.00%) in the first year, two percent, (2.00%) in the second year and one percent (1.00%) in the third year and thereafter.
+The term of the Midcap Trust Term Loan is interest only for 36 months followed by 24 months of straight-line amortization.
+Interest on the outstanding balance of the Midcap Trust Term Loan shall be payable monthly in arrears at an annual rate of one-month LIBOR plus 6.35%, subject to a LIBOR floor of 1.50%.
+The interest rate was 7.85% at December 31, 2021.
+At the time of final payment under the Midcap Trust Term Loan, the Company is required to pay Midcap Financial Trust a final payment fee of 5.00% of the amount borrowed under the Midcap Trust Term Loan.
+If the Midcap Trust Term Loan is prepaid prior to the end of the term, the Company shall pay to Midcap Financial Trust a fee as compensation for the costs of being prepared to make funds available in an amount determined by multiplying the amount being prepaid by (i) three percent (3.00%) in the first year, two percent, (2.00%) in the second year and one percent (1.00%) in the third year and thereafter.
 A final payment fee of \$1,625 is due upon the earlier to occur of the maturity date or prepayment of such borrowings.
-For the year ended December 31, 2020, the Company recorded \$59 related to the amortization of the final payment fee associated with the Term Loan.
+For the year ended December 31, 2021, the Company recorded \$325 related to the amortization of the final payment fee associated with the Midcap Trust Term Loan.

-Paycheck Protection Program Loan
+Paycheck Protection Program Loan ("PPP")